VorCollective/Capstone1/README.md

 •	Python & Streamlit: To build a simple, beautiful, and free website that acts as the digital "library" or museum.

-•	JSON Files: Instead of a complex database, I use simple text files to store all the information.
+•	JSON Files: Instead of a complex database, I used simple text files to store all the information.
 This is like a digital notebook that's easy for anyone to read, backup, and understand.

 •	Structured Data: We organize information in a smart, consistent way (like always noting the tribe, the type of story, and who told it) so it's useful for researchers and future projects.
 ________________________________________